EasternJournalist/utils3d/README.md

 # utils3d
  Rasterize and do image-based 3D transforms with the least efforts for researchers.
-Code fast and run fast.
+Based on numpy and OpenGL.
 ## Install

+The folder of repo is a package.
 Clone the repo.

 ```bash
 git clone https://github.com/EasternJournalist/utils3d.git